Criminal justice and charities

 Independent, Effective, Humane: Funding charities in the prison system

-The latest piece of research in our Beyond Bars program shows that while funders may be worried about the situation in prisons they can fund charities who still have a significant impact and they should not be dissuaded or leave the sector.
+The latest piece of research shows funders can still have a significant impact on prisons and should not be dissuaded.

 Resources